NagyStanislav/RobustSpline/README.md

 All major functions in the package are implemented both in R and in C++ for computational efficacy.

 - Ioannis Kalogridis and Stanislav Nagy.
 (2025).
-[Robust functional regression with discretely sampled predictors.](https://arxiv.org/abs/2311.13291) _Under review._
+[Robust functional regression with discretely sampled predictors.](https://arxiv.org/abs/2311.13291) _Computational Statistics and Data Analysis,_ to appear.
 - Ioannis Kalogridis and Stanislav Nagy.
 (2025).
 Robust multidimensional location estimation from discretely sampled functional data.

 ## Regression for functional predictors and scalar response